mislavcimpersak/awesome-dev-fun/README.md

 ## Golang
-- [gomatrix](https://github.com/GeertJohan/gomatrix) - gomatrix connects to The Matrix and displays it's data streams in your terminal.
+- [gomatrix](https://github.com/GeertJohan/gomatrix) - Connect to The Matrix and display it's data streams in your terminal.

 ## Haskell